Koenkk/zigbee2mqtt.io/docs/devices/WB-MSW-ZIGBEE_v.3.md

 The unit of this value is `dBA`.

 ### Co2_autocalibration (enum)
 Automatic calibration of the CO2 sensor.
-If ON, the CO2 sensor will automatically calibrate every 7 days..
+If ON, the CO2 sensor will automatically calibrate every 7 days.
+(MH-Z19B sensor).
 Value can be found in the published state on the `co2_autocalibration` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"co2_autocalibration": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"co2_autocalibration": NEW_VALUE}`.
 The possible values are: `OFF`, `ON`.

 ### Co2_manual_calibration (enum)
 Ventilate the room for 20 minutes, turn on manual calibration, and turn it off after one second.
 After about 5 minutes the CO2 sensor will show 400ppm.
 Calibration completed.
+(MH-Z19B sensor).
 Value can be found in the published state on the `co2_manual_calibration` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"co2_manual_calibration": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"co2_manual_calibration": NEW_VALUE}`.